Philippa Perry: Personal life

-She is married to the artist Sir Grayson Perry, and they have a daughter, Florence, born in 1992.
+She is married to the artist Sir Grayson Perry, and they have a daughter, Flo Perry, born in 1992.
 The Perrys live in London.
 She has often been asked what it is like being married to a transvestite and says, "Being the wife of a trannie is great, he always makes me look fantastic".
 When asked the same question by a Buckingham Palace press officer when the Perrys went to a reception there in 2005, she said, "As obsessions go, it's better than football".